Proven-Paradox/shaper-system/Handbook.md

 #### Fortifying Voice
 When you target creatures with an Augment, all affected gain [Shield](#shield-x) equal to your Mental [Defense Bonus](#defense-bonus).

-#### Healing Rush
-After you successfully heal an ally, choose one of the following effects.
-These effects last until the beginning of your next Turn.
-* Increase the target’s Physical or Mental Offense by your [Hero Tier](#hero-tier).
-* Increase the target’s Physical and Mental Defense by your Hero Tier.
-* The target can move an extra Square when making default movements.
-(This does not affect Abilities that involve movement.)

 #### Hit and Run
 Once per Turn when you use a melee range Attack, you can move 1 Square as part of the Attack.
 You can do this before or after making the Attack.
 This Lesson has [Cooldown](#cooldown) 3.